opendocsg/slw-judgments-backfill/2004_SGHC_201/report.md

  It is within the context of the language actually used that one must construe the purpose of the Act, and there is nothing to indicate that the provisions target those who traffic in little, whether on a parttime basis or otherwise, from those who run it on a large scale, devoting the whole of their lives to the endeavour. ...

-24     The appellant cited the decision of _Ng Yang Sek v PP_ [1997] 3 SLR 661, and alluded to the purposive approach taken by the Court of Appeal in that decision.
+24     The appellant cited the decision of _Ng Yang Sek v PP_ <span class="citation">[1997] 3 SLR 661</span>, and alluded to the purposive approach taken by the Court of Appeal in that decision.
 The peculiar facts of _Ng’s_ case, which concerned the use of opium as an ingredient of medicinal plasters prepared within the context of Chinese traditional medicine, were clearly distinguishable from those in the present appeal.
 The appellant also cited the case of _Ong Ah Chuan v PP_ [1980-1981] SLR 48 with reference to the “draconian penalties” prescribed for trafficking in drugs.
 The appellant’s reference to _Ong Ah Chuan_ was inapposite because, unlike in _Ng Yang Sek_ or in _Ong Ah Chuan_ , there was no ambiguity as to the appellant’s guilt in the present case.
 Here, there was no doubt that the appellant had sold the drug.
 He had admitted to selling the drug, and had also admitted that he knew that he was selling Ecstasy.

-25     As I previously observed in _Ho Yean Theng Jill v PP_ [2004] 1 SLR 254 at [30]:
+25     As I previously observed in _Ho Yean Theng Jill v PP_ <span class="citation">[2004] 1 SLR 254</span> at [30]:

  Under s 9A of the Interpretation Act, a court may refer to extrinsic materials only in limited c irc umstanc es , for example, to ascertain the meaning of the provision when the meaning of that provision is ambiguous or unc lear. [emphasis added]